samwilson/website/content/2012/0418_ninthfloor.md

   - Linux
   - ninthfloor.org
 ---
 This looks great.
 A community Linux host for email accounts, shell access, and a pile of other uses.
-They stand for &#8220;free access to computers; always yield to the hands-on imperative; freedom of information; decentralization; mistrust of bogus judgement criteria, such as degrees, age, race or position; world improvement&#8221;.
+They stand for “free access to computers; always yield to the hands-on imperative; freedom of information; decentralization; mistrust of bogus judgement criteria, such as degrees, age, race or position; world improvement”.
 They seem to be keeping things personal, and human.
 Hoorah for [ninthfloor.org](http://ninthfloor.org).